maczokni/crimemapping_textbook_bookdown/docs/08-week8.md

 + For inputs with large effects, consider including their interactions as well.

 It is often the case that for any model, the response variable is only related to a subset of the predictors.
 There are some scenarios where you may be interested in understanding what is the best subset of predictors.
 Imagine that you want to develop a risk assessment tool to be used by police officers that respond to a domestic violence incident, so that you could use this tool for forecasting the future risk of violence.
 There is a cost to adding too many predictors.
-A police officer time should not be wasted gathering information on predictors that are not associated with future risk.
+A police officer's time should not be wasted gathering information on predictors that are not associated with future risk.
 So you may want to identify the predictors that will help in this process.

 Ideally, we would like to perform variable selection by trying out a lot of different models, each containing a different subset of the predictors.
 There are various statistics that help in making comparisons across models.
 Unfortunately, as the number of potentially relevant predictors increases the number of potential models to compare increases exponentially.
 So you need methods that help you in this process.
 There are a number of tools that you can use for **variable selection** but this goes beyond the aims of this introduction.
 If you are interested you may want to read [this](http://link.springer.com/chapter/10.1007/978-1-4614-7138-7_6).

 ## Regression assumptions

 Although so far we have discussed the practicalities of fitting and interpreting regression models, in practical applications you want to first check your model and proceed from there.
-Not much point spending time interpreting your model until you know that the model reasonably fits your data.
+There is not much point spending time interpreting your model until you know that the model reasonably fits your data.

 In previous data analysis modules we surely covered assumptions made by various statistical tests.
 The regression model also makes assumptions of its own.
 In fact, there are so many that we could spend an entire class discussing them.
 Gelman and Hill (2007) point out that the most important regression assumptions by decreasing order of importance are:

 + **Validity**.
 The data should be appropriate for the question that you are trying to answer:

-> "Optimally, this means that the outcome measure should accurately reflect the phenomenon of interes, the model should include all relevant predictors, and the model should generalize to all cases to which it will be applied...
+> "Optimally, this means that the outcome measure should accurately reflect the phenomenon of interest, the model should include all relevant predictors, and the model should generalize to all cases to which it will be applied...
 Data used in empirical research rarely meet all (if any) of these criteria precisely.
 However, keeping these goals in mind can help you be precise about the types of questions you can and cannot answer reliably"

 + **Additiviy and linearity**.
 These are the most important mathematical assumptions of the model.
 We already talked about additivity in previous sessions and discussed how you can include interaction effects in your models if the additivity assumption is violated.
 We will discuss problems with non-linearities today as well as ways to diagnose and solve this problem.
 If the relationship is non linear (e.g, it is curvilinear) predicted values will be wrong in a biased manner, meaning that predicted values will systematically miss the true pattern of the mean of y (as related to the x-variables).

 + **Independence of errors**.
-Regression assumes that the errors from the prediciton line (or hyperplane) are independent.
-If there is dependency between the observations (you are assessing change across the same units, working with spatial units, or with units that are somehowed grouped such as students from the same class), you may have to use models that are more appropriate (e.g., multilevel models, spatial regression, etc.).
+Regression assumes that the errors from the prediction line (or hyperplane) are independent.
+If there is dependency between the observations (you are assessing change across the same units, working with spatial units, or with units that are somehow grouped such as students from the same class), you may have to use models that are more appropriate (e.g., multilevel models, spatial regression, etc.).

 + **Equal variances of errors**.
 When the variance of the residuals is unequal, you may need different estimation methods.
 This is, nonetheless, considered a minor issue.
 There is a small effect on the validity of t-test and F-test results, but generally regression inferences are robust with regard to the variance issue.